metonym/template-typescript-nodemon/README.md

 ## Customizing Nodemon

 Modify the nodemon configuration in the `nodemonConfig` field in package.json.
 By default, the entry is `src/index.ts`.
-Only the `src/` folder is watched for changes.
+Only files within the `src` folder are watched for changes.

 ```json
 "nodemonConfig": {